motorsportsresearch/atlas-public/docs/faq.md

 * Atlas is a Java based, multiplatform application, currently being developed for Microsoft Windows, Apple Mac OS X and various flavors of Linux including SteamOS, Arch and Debian.

 ### When will Atlas be available?
-* Atlas is currently in a [limited Beta]({{ '/2024/08/30/limited-beta.html' | absolute_url }}).
+* Atlas is currently in a [open Beta]({{ '/2024/12/27/open-beta.html' | absolute_url }}).
 Rigorous testing accompanied with thorough pre-release documentation needs to be completed before we can publish a general release.
-That said, we feel that early to mid Autumn 2024 is a realistic goal.

 ### Does Atlas support the VA WRX or STI?
 (2015-2021)
 * Yes!
 Although Atlas originally began as a tool intended to support the VB (2022+) chassis WRX, it’s scope has recently expanded and development is currently in progress for the FA20 powered VA chassis (2015-2021) WRX.
 More information can be found on our [support page]({{ '/support.html' | absolute_url }}).